Action required: Apply the fix for SNS firewall disks.

 Mobile users may need to access one or several networks protected by the firewall.

-You need to create as many network objects as the number of discontiguous networks that the IPSec clients can reach.
+You need to create as many network objects as the number of discontiguous networks that the VPN clients can reach.

 Creating the first network object